A Proven Ally

 Tier 2: Moderate Risk

-Examples of Tier 2 offenses:
+Examples of Tier 2 offenses include:

 • Lewd acts with a child under 14 (PC 288(a))